 Weather StoryAlmanac, microseasons, and the day's weather story.

-Weather in Coral Gables, Florida
+Coral Gables, Florida Weather

-Flowers spill across the islands.
-Day 58 of spring.
+Midyear heat — the wet season grip.
+Day 15 of summer.
 Read this microseason across nine climate regions →

 Coral Gables, FL